NeoSpeech: History

-In February 2002 Voiceware announced the establishment of US subsidiary, NeoSpeech, Inc.(www.neospeech.com) at San Jose, CA.
+In February 2002 Voiceware announced the establishment of US subsidiary, NeoSpeech, Inc.

 in January 2006, a Japanese photographic company named Pentax acquired Voiceware Co., a producer of text-to-speech software technologies.

 In 2007–2008, Pentax was acquired by HOYA Corporation.

 Following the acquisition of ReadSpeaker (another text-to-speech company, the creator of rSpeak software) by HOYA in 2017, HOYA gathered all of its voice technology companies under the ReadSpeaker brand, encompassing the existing companies and brands of ReadSpeaker, rSpeak, Voiceware, VoiceText, and NeoSpeech.

 Products

 VoiceText speech synthesis is the NeoSpeech software component that generates synthesized speech from input text.
-NeoSpeech uses Unit Selection Synthesis (USS), which utilizes large databases of recorded sound segments to create synthesized speech.
+NeoSpeech uses Unit Selection Synthesis (USS), which utilises large databases of recorded sound segments to create synthesized speech.
 The VoiceText TTS Engine is mainly used to build custom stand-alone TTS applications such as AAC (Augmentative and alternative communication) products, gaming software, automated loud speaker/paging systems, educational software, and language learning apps.
 It also can be used simply to output a voice from an input text using a provided desktop TTS program.